imbus/testbench-vscode-extension/README.md

 ## Usage

-1. Open the Command Palette (`Ctrl+Shift+P`).
-2. Type `TestBench: Display Available Commands` and select the command.
+Use the buttons alongside the tree views or open the command palette (Ctrl+Shift+P), type TestBench: Display Commands, and select the desired command.

-3. Login to a TestBench server using the Login command.
-After successful login, you can execute the `Display Projects List` command to select a project.
+1. **Login to the TestBench Server**
+   Use the **Login** button or command, then enter your TestBench server credentials.
+You can configure these credentials within the extension settings for automatic autofill.
+Once logged in, select **Display Projects List** to choose a project.

+2. **Initialize the Project Management Tree**
-4. After the project selection, the project management tree will be initialized.
-You can navigate through the project elements to find a test cycle to generate test cases.
-Expanding a test cycle initializes the test theme tree, which can contain test themes, test case sets and test cases of the selected test cycle.
+   After selecting a project, the **Project Management Tree** will be initialized.
+Navigate through the project elements to locate a test cycle.
+Clicking on a test cycle will automatically initialize the **Test Theme Tree**, displaying the associated test themes and test case sets for that cycle.

-5. To generate a test case, click the `Generate Test Cases` button for a test cycle in the test theme tree.
+3. **Generate Test Cases**
+   Within the Project Management Tree, click **Generate Test Cases** on a test cycle.
+You’ll have the option to either:
+   - Generate test cases for a specific test theme by selecting it, or
+   - Generate all test cases for the chosen test cycle by clicking **Generate All**.

+   After making a selection, the extension retrieves the report from the TestBench server and uses the `testbench2robotframework` library to create Robot Framework test cases.

+4. **Execute and Upload Test Results**
+   Once you’ve executed the generated Robot Framework tests, a zip file named `ReportWithResults.zip` will be created, containing the test results.
+To upload these results back to the TestBench server, click the **Upload** button and select `ReportWithResults.zip` to complete the process.

 ## Contributing